Kaktushose/jda-commands/wiki/docs/message/localization.md

 If a certain message for a key isn't found, the key is returned as the messages value.

-### The dollar ($) character
+## The Dollar ($) Character
 The dollar (`$`) is a reserved character for [bundle name separation](#bundles).

-In practically all cases this doesn't really bother you, because there are only 2 niche situations where the dollar has to be escaped:
+In practically all cases this doesn't really bother you, because there are only two edge cases where the dollar has to be escaped.

+??? note "Edge Cases"
-- your message key contains `$` and no bundle is explicitly stated, e.g. `key.with$.in.it` (the default bundle should be used here)
+    - Your message key contains `$` and no bundle is explicitly stated, e.g. `key.with$.in.it` (the default bundle should be used here)
-- the string is a "raw" message containing `$`, that happens to have it's prior `$` part to match a bundle name and its after `$` part to match a message key, e.g.
+    - The string is a "raw" message containing `$`, that happens to have its prior `$` part to match a bundle name and its after `$` part to match a message key, e.g.:
-  - you have a bundle called `my_bundle`
+        1. you have a bundle called `my_bundle`
-  - you have a message key called `my-key` in that bundle
+        2. you have a message key called `my-key` in that bundle
-  - and you want to print the message `my_bundle$my-key` to the user (not the message stored under "my-key" in the bundle "my_bundle")
+        3. and you want to print the message `my_bundle$my-key` to the user (not the message stored under "my-key" in the bundle "my_bundle")

 In these cases just prefix your whole message with a `$`, e.g. `$my_bundle$my-key` or `$key.with$.in.it`.
 Now the bundle will be treated as not stated explicitly and the dollar sign will be preserved.

 ## Implicit Localization
-Due to the [implicit resolution of messages](overview.md#implicit-resolution), localization is also done in many common places automatically for you.
-Furthermore, the localization of Slash commands is supported trough JDAs [`LocalizationFunction`](#localizationfunction-jda-slash-command-localization).
+Due to the [implicit resolution of messages](overview.md#usage), localization is also done in many common places automatically for you.
+Furthermore, the localization of Slash Commands is supported through JDAs [`LocalizationFunction`](#localizationfunction-jda-slash-command-localization).

 JDA-Commands will first try to find a localization message based on the provided String (as the key) and the users locale retrieved by <GenericInteractionCreateEvent#getUserLocale()>